Coconut oil: Industry

 The Philippines, Vanuatu, Samoa, and several other tropical island countries use coconut oil as an alternative fuel source to run automobiles, trucks, and buses, and to power generators.
 Biodiesel fuel derived from coconut oil is currently used as a fuel for transport in the Philippines.
 Further research into the potential of coconut oil as a fuel for electricity generation is being carried out in the islands of the Pacific, although to date it appears that it is not useful as a fuel source due to the cost of labour and supply constraints.

 Coconut oil has been tested for use as an engine lubricant and as a transformer oil.
 Coconut oil (and derivatives, such as coconut fatty acid) are used as raw materials in the manufacture of surfactants such as cocamidopropyl betaine, cocamide MEA, and cocamide DEA.

 Acids derived from coconut oil can be used as herbicides.
 Treatment with catalytic lipase has reportedly given coconut oil antimicrobial characteristics.
 Before the advent of electrical lighting, coconut oil was the primary oil used for illumination in India and was exported as cochin oil.

 Soap

-Coconut oil is an important base ingredient for the manufacture of soap.
+Coconut oil is an important base ingredient for the manufacturing of soap.
 Soap made with coconut oil tends to be hard, though it retains more water than soap made with other oils and thus increases manufacturer yields.
 It is more soluble in hard water and salt water than other soaps allowing it to lather more easily.

 Other uses

-The oil can be used to treat dryness and sores from saltwater and sunburn.
-It can be used for burning in a torch or dripped into fire to create insect-repelling smoke.
+It can be used as fuel for burning in a torch or dripped into fire to create insect-repelling smoke.
 It also protects metal from corrosion.